reconstrukt/multiselect/readme.md

 Better multiple-select elements, without the drama.

-JQuery Multiselect provides a facade for manipulating standard multiple-select form elements in desktop, tablet and mobile browsers.
-Interactions are bound to corresponding `<select>` elements, so forms continue to behave as expected without requiring server-side updates.
+JQuery Multiselect provides an unobtrusive replacement for standard multiple-select form elements in desktop and mobile browsers.
+Plugin interactions are bound to their corresponding `<select>` elements, so your forms continue to behave as expected without any server-side updates.
 Simply put, everything just works.

 Demo: https://rawgit.com/reconstrukt/multiselect/master/index.html